eclipse-acceleo/acceleo/doc/org.eclipse.acceleo.doc/doc/rst/plugin_overview.rst

   .. image:: ../images/acceleo_project-structure.png

+back to Contents_

 Acceleo Editor Features
 =======================

-The Acceleo editor is associated with Acceleo source files (*.mtl* files) and provides all the features of a modern programming editor to make you more productive when developing modules :
+The Acceleo editor is associated with Acceleo source files (*.mtl* files) and provides all the features of a modern programming editor to make you more productive when developing modules:

 - Syntax highlighting
 - Content assistant (ctrl + space)